Onion's many uses and health benefits

 The onion and its satin wrappings is among the most beautiful of vegetables and is the only one that represents the essence of things.
 It can be said to have a soul, wrote the American essayist Charles Dudley Warner, a friend of Mark Twain.
+Indeed, let’s us praise the onion: cheap, versatile and good for you!

 I’ve spent the better part of today with onions.
 I pulled the last of this year’s crop them from the garden and hung them to dry.
 I trimmed the dry stems and roots from more than a bushel of the first-harvested bulbs that have cured on racks for several weeks.
 Stored in old laundry baskets, the varieties I grow will keep for almost a year in our unheated cellar.